JohnSnowLabs/spark-nlp/docs/en/transformer_entries/XlmRoBertaEmbeddings.md

 trade-offs between (1) positive transfer and capacity dilution and (2) the performance of high and low resource languages at scale.
 Finally, we show, for the first time, the possibility of multilingual modeling without sacrificing per-language performance; XLM-Ris very competitive with strong monolingual models on the GLUE and XNLI benchmarks.
-We will make XLM-R code, data, and models publicly available.''
+We will make XLM-R code, data, and models publicly available.*

 **Tips:**
   - XLM-RoBERTa is a multilingual model trained on 100 different languages.
 Unlike some XLM multilingual models, it does